Is there a safer way to protect my data than using only a password?

 *InfiniCLOUD process each file individually to avoid data damage.
 The user may be unable to access the service due to the lengthy encryption/decryption process.

-(2) How to send a key file every time
+2. Send a key file every time

 Is there a safer way to keep my information secure than using an ID and password?